amooma/rails-4.2-book/chapter05-scaffolding.md

 #### Access via JSON

-By default, Rails' scaffolding generates not just access via HTML for "human" users, but also a direct interface for machines.
+By default, Rails' scaffolding generates not just access via HTML for human users, but also a direct interface for machines.
 The same methods `index`, `show`, `new`, `create`, `update` and `destroy` can be called via this interface, but in a format that is easier to read for machines.
 As an example,